durability-labs/archivist-docs/learn/run.md

 After node is up and running and port-forwarding configurations was done, we should be able to [Upload a file](/learn/using#upload-a-file)/[Download a file](/learn/using#download-a-file) in the network using [API](/developers/api).

-We also can use [Codex Marketplace UI](https://marketplace.codex.storage) for files upload/download.
+You also can use [Codex Marketplace UI](https://marketplace.codex.storage) for files upload/download.

 And to be able to purchase a storage, we should run [Codex node with marketplace support](#codex-node-with-marketplace-support).